 Provide expert-level specialty in a select handful of technologies.

 Show, at minimum, a basic understanding of technologies they don’t specialize in.

 Why Full-Stack Developers Are in Demand

 Today, full-stack developers are often working with much larger and more complicated websites and technologies, and more layered stacks than in the past.
-While one person can’t always do it all, it’s beneficial for businesses to hire candidates who understand the full stack.
+While one person can’t always do it all, it’s beneficial for businesses to recruit and hire technology candidates who understand the full stack.
 Many companies are seeking developers who are able to work on various domains and fulfill multiple roles, as opposed to finding and hiring multiple people who are narrowly focused.
 Not only can this be more cost-effective, but it also enables one person to manage and understand the pieces of a project, avoiding miscommunication and knowledge silos.

 Many times, a generalist who understands the entire operation is more effective and efficient.
 Smaller companies and start-ups, for instance, don’t always have the resources to hire separate people for every part of the process.
 For them, a full-stack developer can handle a smaller-scale project on their own.